djgroen/FabFlee/doc/FabFlee.md

 ## Preface

-In this tutorial, you will get a step-by-step guidance on the usage of several VECMAtk components to simulate multiscale migration simulations, as well as perform uncertainty quantification calculations within a local and HPC execution environment.
+In this tutorial, you will get step-by-step guidance on the usage of several VECMAtk components to simulate multiscale migration simulations, as well as perform uncertainty quantification calculations within a local and HPC execution environment.
 In this tutorial you will learn about the following VECMA software components and how these components are used in multiscale migration prediction application as shown in the Tube Map below:

 ![Graphical depiction of the VECMAtk components used in the FabFlee tutorial](https://raw.githubusercontent.com/djgroen/FabFlee/master/doc/FabFleeMap.png)

--   [FabSim3](https://fabsim3.readthedocs.io/) - an automation toolkit that features an integrated test infrastructure and flexible plugin system.
+-   [FabSim3](https://fabsim3.readthedocs.io/) - an automation toolkit that features an integrated test infrastructure and a flexible plugin system.
 -   [EasyVVUQ](https://easyvvuq.readthedocs.io/en/latest/) - a Python3 library that aims to facilitate verification, validation and uncertainty quantification,
 -   [QCG Pilot Job](https://wiki.vecma.eu/qcg-pilotjobs) - a Pilot Job system that allows to execute many subordinate jobs in a single scheduling system allocation,
--   [EasyVVUQ-QCGPJ](https://easyvvuq-qcgpj.readthedocs.io/en/plugin/index.html) - a lightweight integration code that simplifies usage of EasyVVUQ with a QCG Pilot Job execution engine
+-   [EasyVVUQ-QCGPJ](https://easyvvuq-qcgpj.readthedocs.io/en/plugin/index.html) - a lightweight integration code that simplifies the usage of EasyVVUQ with a QCG Pilot Job execution engine

 ## Contents